Therapy sessions are available in-person, virtually via video calls, or voice calls.

 • Terms and conditions

-• Emergency resources
+• Emergency Resources

 • Pay it Forward

-1. Initial consultation with parents to obtain background information, and determine the relevant assessments to be conducted.
+1. Initial consultation with parents to obtain background information, and to determine the relevant assessments to be conducted.

 Attention-Deficit Hyperactivity Disorder (ADHD)